front-commerce/developers.front-commerce.com/source/docs/prismic/resolver-cache.md

 ### NullContent

-The `NullContent` has been introduced to allow caching of resolvers that return `null`, lets say that you return a tag based on an id, but you only want to return the tags which are in the allow list, in this case, we will return `null` for the tags that are not in the allow list.
+The `NullContent` has been introduced to allow caching of resolvers that return `null`.

+Lets say that you return a tag based on an id, but you only want to return the tags which are in the allow list, in this case, we will return `null` for the tags that are not in the allow list.

 ```js
 const allowList = ["tag1", "tag2"];